LuEklund/1D-Combat-SFML/README.md

 --- | ---
 `A` | Spawn ally unit.
 `D` | Spawn enemy unit.
-`left-click` | click on bottom options to upgarde your units.
+`left-click` | Click on the bottom options to upgrade sides A's units.
 `ESC` | Pause the program.